pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * +10 on prio moves if AI is slower and dead

 ## Damage moves scores
 * When AI chooses a move it compares all moves that can do damage against each other.
-Moves with a bad effect will be desensitized based on numer of hits.
+Moves with a bad effect will be discouraged based on numer of hits.
 For exmaple when Overheat and Flamethrower have the same number of hits to faint AI Flamethrower gets a plus one score.
 * When AI sees a kill with several moves a move with a positive effect gets +1.

-## Positive move effects (damage moves with 100% chance get the effect)
+## Positive move effects
 * Double target moves in doubles (spread moves like Surf/EQ only when no partner)
 * Sound moves if user is holding a Throat Spray
 * Crit moves that don't always crit